CORONAVIRUS NWF - What's open & what's not? - A list of closures and what is still open

 – The Heritage Museum of Northwest Florida is closed as of March 17.

-– The Emerald Coast franchisee of Tijuana Flats, Brian Burger, has decided to close the Pensacola and Fort Walton Beach dining rooms to follow state of Florida guidelines today.
-The restaurant will still have takeout and delivery.
+– The Emerald Coast franchisee of Tijuana Flats, Brian Burger will still have takeout and delivery.

 – CareerSource Okaloosa Walton said all group workshops, training events, and mobile unit outreach sessions are postponed until further notice.